 That’s not why things are being shut down.

 First of all, if Altria hated the cigar business, it would have shut it down in early 2017.
-It certainly wouldn’t have been surprising if it did it in August 2017.
-Furthermore, the company not only spent money to keep running the premium cigar business, but it also invested heavily in rebranding the products.
+It certainly wouldn’t have been surprising if it had done it in August 2017.
+Furthermore, the company not only spent money to keep running the premium cigar business but also invested heavily in rebranding the products.
 None of that would make much sense if Altria hated the cigar business.

 The issue is that at a company the size of Altria, there are limits about what divisions you will operate, even if they are profitable.
 When you’re as big as Altria, sometimes profits aren’t enough because it’s just not worth the time and the risks.